dframe/dframe/README.md

 ```

 **2. Model**
-is not required in project if you are not using any databases
+is not required in project if you are not using any databases.

 app/Model/ExampleModel.php:
 ```php